bgauslin/eleventy/src/content/ten/index.md

 Or if you could peer inside the microscopic realm of the atom?

-In forty-two consecutive scenes, each at a different "power of ten" level of magnification, you will travel from the breathtakingly vast to the extraordinarily small.
+In forty-two consecutive scenes, each at a different “power of ten” level of magnification, you will travel from the breathtakingly vast to the extraordinarily small.